AI Governance Framework for Healthcare: The Definitive HIPAA Compliance Guide

 BAA requirements for AI vendors

-Every AI vendor that processes, stores, or transmits PHI on your behalf is a Business Associate.
-A Business Associate Agreement (BAA) must be in place before any PHI is shared with the vendor's AI system.
+Any AI vendor that processes, stores, or transmits PHI for you is a Business Associate.
+Before sharing any PHI with the vendor's AI system, you need a Business Associate Agreement (BAA) in place.

 - Microsoft signs a BAA covering Azure OpenAI, Azure Machine Learning, and Azure AI Search.